BigChunkyGames/AdventureQuest/README.md

 ### Other operating systems:
 1. Download this repository.
 2. Unzip into your favorite directory
 2. Open your favorite terminal
-4.  pip install prompt_toolkit (I haven't figured out how to have it automatically do this yet)
 5. Run AdventureQuest.py
+4.  pip install the missing modules until it stops crashing (sorry)

 Share your thoughts!
 If it crashes please let us know what the crash report says.